MohamedSerrari/mlops-wiidii/README.md

 # Creating NLU API for intent classification

-## This repo contains multiple notebooks and files dealing with the problematics we faced while creating an NLU API for intent classification.
+## This repo contains multiple notebooks and scripts dealing with the problematics we faced while creating an NLU API for intent classification.

 ### Q1.
 Analysing the training and evaluation data.

+In this part we analyse the training and testing sets.
+The goal here is to visualise the distributions of each class in order to get a better understanding of our data.

 Check this notebook : [Q1_data_analysis.ipynb](Q1_data_analysis.ipynb)

 ### Q2.
 Evaluating a pretrained model.

+In order to evaluate the performance of the model in provided docker image, we created a python notebook that calls the api using the sentences from the [testing set](data/testing_set.json) and stores the responses in the file [testing_model_predictions.json](data/testing_model_predictions.json)

 Check this notebook : [Q1_evaluating_model.ipynb](Q1_evaluating_model.ipynb)

 ### Q3.
 Training and testing our own pipeline using spaCy.

+We chose to use spaCy for our intent classification model.

 The training script is in this notebook : [Q3_Train_SpaCy_Model.ipynb](Q3_Train_SpaCy_Model.ipynb)

 The evaluation script is in this notebook : [Q3_Test_SpaCy_Model.ipynb](Q3_Test_SpaCy_Model.ipynb)

+After running the training for 100 epochs these are the results

 Training results
 ```